 Ma-ka-ja-wan Scout Reservation

-Troop 28 joins the thousands of Scouts from the Northeast Illinois Council who spend a week (or two) at the Ma-ka-ja-wan Scout Reservation each summer.
+Each summer.
+Troop 28 joins thousands of Scouts from the Northeast Illinois Council who spend a week (or two) at the Ma-ka-ja-wan Scout Reservation.
 Ma-ka-ja-wan is the Northeast Illinois Council’s Boy Scout camp and is located in 1,560 acres of pristine forest near Pearson, in north-central Wisconsin , about 25 miles northeast of Antigo.

 The camp comprises two lakes, a natural creek, numerous trails, two full-service Scout camps, a wilderness camp, an outdoor climbing wall, a horse ranch and a family camping area (among many other things).
 Troop 28 has historically visited during “Week 5” of the summer (approximately the 3rd week of July).

 New scouts are particularly encouraged (but certainly not required) to attend.
 Newer scouts — especially scouts whose term-time commitments limit their ability to participate in weekend campouts and weekly troop meetings — can spend a week at a Ma-ka-ja-wan participating in a program like Trailblazers or Wayfinder where they can complete many of the requirements required to advance through First Class rank, earn one or more merit badges, all while participating in a variety of recreational activities including white water rafting, horesback riding, ziplining, and rifle shooting.